vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "All our dreams can come true if we have the courage to pursue them." - Walt Disney
 > 1. "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore
 > 1. "Your life is your story.
 Write well.
 Edit often."
-> 1. "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas Edison
 > 1. "The biggest risk is not taking any risk." - Mark Zuckerberg
-> 1. "Don't wait for opportunity.
+> 1. "Do not wait for opportunity.
 Create it."
 > 1. "I attribute my success to this: I never gave or took any excuse." - Florence Nightingale
 > 1. "It is not the mountain we conquer but ourselves." - Edmund Hillary
-> 1. "Your time is limited, so don't waste it living someone else's life." - Steve Jobs
+> 1. "Your time is limited, so Do not waste it living someone else's life." - Steve Jobs
 > 1. "Keep your eyes on the stars and your feet on the ground." - Theodore Roosevelt
 > 1. "Act as if what you do makes a difference.
 It does." - William James
 > 1. "You only live once, but if you do it right, once is enough." - Mae West